Ocean Thermal Energy Conversion (OTEC)

 Immense Resource

 OTEC is solar power, using the oceans as a thermal storage system for 24-hour production.
-Unlike other renewable energies, the maximum available energy from OTEC is not limited by land, shorelines, water, environmental impact, human impact, etc.
+Unlike other renewable energies, the maximum available energy is not limited by land, shorelines, water, environmental impact, human impact, etc.

 Baseload Power

 OTEC is dispatchable, meaning that its power can be ramped up and down quickly (in a matter of seconds) to compensate for fluctuating power demand or supply from intermittent renewables.
-For this reason, OTEC is complementary to other renewables like solar and wind, and could enable further penetration on the grid while helping to maintain its stability.
+For this reason, this technology is complementary to other renewables like solar and wind, and could enable further penetration on the grid while helping to maintain its stability.

 Security

-OTEC offers the opportunity of tapping an immense energy resource that is not controlled by other nations.
+Offers the opportunity of tapping an immense energy resource that is not controlled by other nations.

 Renewable